Help and advice on who is responsible for maintaining drains and sewers in Mansfield district.

 Drains and sewers

 A drain is a pipe serving one property.
 The owner of the property is responsible for maintaining the drains.

 A sewer is a pipe serving more than one property.
 In Mansfield, Severn Trent Water is responsible for the maintenance of all sewers.

 Landowners are responsible for the upkeep and repair of drains and sewers within their property boundary which they connect to.
 We can investigate the causes of defective drains, however the legal responsibility for the repair works does remain with the property/landowner.

 We have powers to require works to be completed to repair defective drains/sewers.

 Drains and sewers on public land, streets and highways

-If you are unsure as to whether the problem is relating to a drain or sewer, please contact us as we hold a list of public sewers in the district.
+If you are unsure whether the problem is relating to a drain or sewer, please contact us as we hold a list of public sewers in the district.